 3. Screening Process for Baby Food and Baby Formulae

-The TSA officers need to be absolutely sure that the liquids that they’re carrying are safe for the other passengers on the flight.
+The TSA officers need to be absolutely sure that the liquids that you’re carrying are safe for the other passengers on the flight.

 You might even be asked to open the bottle and dispose of it a little bit or transfer it to another empty container, which is also screened.

 If you’re specific about the fact that the bottle must not be opened before consumption, you can inform the TSA officer and they will find an alternate method of screening.

 You may then have to undergo a more vigorous check yourself before they clear you to carry your baby formula on the plane.

 This will help you get a Trusted Traveler Number, which means that you qualify for expedited screening.

 TSA PreCheck queues are much shorter relatively and you have to spend very little time awaiting your turn.

 In addition, you don’t need to take off your shoes, and your laptops can stay put in your carry-on bags.